Pediatric-type diffuse high-grade gliomas (excluding diffuse midline gliomas)

 How is thoracic outlet syndrome diagnosed and treated?

-Diagnosing TOS.
-Doctors usually recommend nerve conduction studies, electromyography, or imaging studies to confirm or rule out a diagnosis of TOS.
-It can be difficult to diagnose because a number of disorders have symptoms similar to those of TOS.
+Diagnosing thoracic outlet syndrome.
+Doctors usually recommend nerve conduction studies, electromyography, or imaging studies to confirm or rule out a diagnosis of thoracic outlet syndrome.
+It can be difficult to diagnose because a number of disorders have symptoms similar to those of thoracic outlet syndrome.
 Those disorders include:

-Treating TOS.
+Treating thoracic outlet syndrome.
 Treatment begins with exercise programs and physical therapy to:

 Doctors will often prescribe non-steroidal anti-inflammatory drugs (such as naproxen or ibuprofen) for pain.
 Other medicines include: